YangPiCui/ErgonomicVerticalKeyboard/README.md

 ![](Keyboard0.jpg)
 ![](Keyboard1.jpg)
-I testify that the Book of Mormon is the word of God.
-You should read it, repent and be baptized into the Church of Jesus Christ of Latter-day Saints for a remission of your sins.

 ## [Versions](Versions)
 I have included all necessary build instructions for each EVK version.
 It takes one about a week to build an EVK.